uncomfyhalomacro/rypper/docs/src/INTRODUCTION.md

 modern performant language.
 It also prevents you to do stupid things like running `up` instead of `dup` on a Tumbleweed system by default.

-`rypper`, unlike `zypper`, will avoid old stupid behavior that `zypper` does and selects the best mirrors for you as much as possible giving you the fastest (parallel) downloads whenever possible.
+`rypper` selects the best mirrors for you as much as possible giving you the fastest (parallel) downloads whenever possible.

 `rypper` will also save the known best list of mirrors for you as much as possible and updates it on intervals